Subagents¶

 - Confusion from mixed responsibilities

-Disable if you only want specific subagents:
+Disable if you only want your own custom subagents:

 Custom Model per Subagent¶